 We know that, when it comes to our health, it’s easier to avoid a crisis than to cure one.
 The same is true of our finances; it’s easier to avoid one happening than fixing it.
 You can fix a financial crisis if it does happen, but no matter what, you’ll be under a lot of stress during the time it takes to mend a financial mess.

 There will always be things out of your control that could throw a wrench into your finances.
-Anyone can suddenly fall ill and not able to work, or have an accident, or even be laid off.
+Anyone can suddenly fall ill and not able to work, or be involved in a money washing scam, or have an accident, or even be laid off.
 These outside factors will always cause problems, and you have to find other sources of income and limit your spending to the basics until things get back on track.

 That said, there are also several things within our control that we might do wrong to lead to a financial decline.
 This could be making a bad investment, spending beyond our means, or a reluctance to try and save some money, plus other things.